Managing data with the tables editor

 The Tables editor in Lakebase offers a visual interface for managing data and schemas.
-This interactive view lets you add, update, and delete records, filter data, modify columns, drop or truncate tables, export data in both JSON and CSV formats, and manage schemas, tables, views, and enums.
+Use it to add, update, and delete records, filter data, and modify columns.
+You can also drop or truncate tables, export data in both JSON and CSV formats, and manage schemas, tables, views, and enums.

 Edit records

 Edit individual entries directly within the table interface.
-Click on a cell to modify its contents.
-You don't have to press Enter (though you can).
-Just move your cursor to the next cell you want to modify.
+Click a cell to modify its contents.
+You don't have to select Enter (though you can).
+Move your cursor to the next cell you want to modify.
 Click Save x changes when you're done.

 Add records